DanySK/course-laboratory-of-software-systems/slides/content/extra/pps-ci-introduction/_index.md

 * **Conflicts** must be solved manually

 ### *fast-forward*
-* A special merge mode applicable when a branch is behind another
+* A special merge mode applicable when a branch is *behind* another
-* The merge behind is updated without a commit
+* The target branch is *updated without a commit*
 * Active by default, can be disabled (`--no-ff`)

 ---